BlockchainTestground/Breadacle/Readme.md

 truffle migrate --network matic
 ```

+# Current Deployment

+Currently deployed at `0xd6d897b8FBF9b82c493dc256A2924bE41efda34f`.
+ABI is located at `current_deployment/TestgroundGame.json`.

 # Related contracts and documentation

 This project uses a [ERC20 Token](https://github.com/BlockchainTestground/MaticERC20) deployed at `0xd6d897b8FBF9b82c493dc256A2924bE41efda34f` in the mumbai network.